numfocus/doc-standards/README.md

 # Documentation standards and resources for NumFOCUS projects websites

 The aim of this repository is to define some standards that NumFOCUS projects can implement.
-This will allow users of different projects to have a consistent experience accross websites of different projects.
+This will allow users of different projects to have a consistent experience across websites of different projects.
 And will make it easier to navigate websites that can possibly have:

 - A common terminology to refer to the sections